johanpiquet/jopi-loader/README.md

 ### Integrating browser auto-refresh

-`jopin` allows automatic refresh of the browser when a source change is found.
+`jopin` allows automatic refresh of the browser when a source change is found (required `--jopi-dev` option).
 It's a functionality that is straightforward to add in your server code.

 To do it, you have to use this function of the library `@jopi-loader/client`: